 3.2.
 A facility that is licensed to provide extended congregate care services shall maintain a written progress report on each person who receives services which describes the type, amount, duration, scope, and outcome of services that are rendered and the general status of the resident's health.
 A registered nurse, or appropriate designee, representing the agency shall visit the facility at least twice a year quarterly to monitor residents who are receiving extended congregate care services and to determine if the facility is in compliance with this part, part II of chapter 408, and relevant rules.
 One of the visits may be in conjunction with the regular survey.
 The monitoring visits may be provided through contractual arrangements with appropriate community agencies.
 A registered nurse shall serve as part of the team that inspects the facility.
-The agency may waive one of the required yearly monitoring visits for a facility that has been licensed for at least 24 months to provide extended congregate care services, if, during the inspection, the registered nurse determines that extended congregate care services are being provided appropriately, and if the facility has held an extended congregate care license during the last 24 months, has had no class I or class II violations, has had and no uncorrected class III violations, and has had no confirmed ombudsman council complaints that resulted in a citation for licensure.
-The agency must first consult with the long-term care ombudsman council for the area in which the facility is located to determine if any complaints have been made and substantiated about the quality of services or care.
-The agency may not waive one of the required yearly monitoring visits if complaints have been made and substantiated.
+The agency may waive one of the required yearly monitoring visits for a facility that has:

+- a.
+Held an extended congregate care license for at least 24 months; been licensed for at least 24 months to provide extended congregate care services, if, during the inspection, the registered nurse determines that extended congregate care services are being provided appropriately, and if the facility has - $\underline{\text{b.}}$ No class I or class II violations and no uncorrected class III violations; and. - c.
+No confirmed ombudsman council complaints that resulted in a citation for licensure The agency must first consult with the long-term care ombudsman council for the area in which the facility is located to determine if any complaints have been made and substantiated about the quality of services or care.
+The agency may not waive one of the required yearly monitoring visits if complaints have been made and substantiated. - $\underline{4.3.}$ A facility that is licensed to provide extended congregate care services must: - a.
+Demonstrate the capability to meet unanticipated resident service needs.